shubhamishere/starplat/src/backends/README.md

 ## Conclusion

 This document should serve as a go-to reference for understanding and extending the StarPlat compiler.
-For backend-specific details, refer to the backend’s generator source files for each backend.
-WebGPU backend has it's implementation document in ```starplat/graphcode/generated_webgpu/README.md```
+For backend-specific details, refer to the backend's generator source files for each backend.

+**WebGPU Backend**: The comprehensive WebGPU backend documentation and utility library information can be found in `starplat/graphcode/webgpu_utils/README.md`.
+The WebGPU backend has achieved production-ready status with Phase 3 completion, featuring a modular architecture with 4,452 lines of utilities and comprehensive testing infrastructure.